tborys/dotfiles/README.md

 cd dotfiles
 ```

-Symlink the files into your $HOME directory, appending a dot to each one, for example:
+Then symlink the files into your $HOME directory, prepending a dot, for example:

 ```
 ln -s /Users/[yourname]/dotfiles/bash_profile /Users/[yourname]/.bash_profile